PSkot/markdown-cv-dk/index.md

 `2014 - 2016`
 __Assistant in Finance, 4finance__<br/>
-As assistant in Finance, I was mostly responsible for daily book keeping, and assisting with understanding and add new information to our accounting system, iScala.
+As assistant in Finance, I was responsible for daily book keeping, as well as assisting with understanding and adding new information to our accounting system, iScala.
-I was also included in a few risk analysis projects.
+I was also involved in a few risk analysis projects.

 ## Education
 `2015 - 2017`